jaspector

 Building Inspector office hours Monday through Thursday, 8:00 to 9:00 a.m. and 3:30 to 4:30 p.m.

-Typical inspection sequence: Permit issuance, trade or building inspections, commercial occupancy inspection where applicable, final approval.
+Typical sequence: Permit issuance, trade or building inspections, commercial occupancy inspection where applicable, final approval.

 Shorewood's permit guide and inspection page cover building, trade, occupancy, and other permits.
 Fences and new windows that change size require permits; business occupancies require occupancy review and often additional building, plumbing, electrical, or HVAC permits.

-Typical processing time is Design Review Board applications must be received at least 10 days before the next meeting; other processing times are not clearly consolidated..
+Building permit processing times in Shorewood, WI typically run Design Review Board applications must be received at least 10 days before the next meeting; other processing times are not clearly consolidated..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Shorewood, WI.
 The following work is generally exempt: Fences or new windows that do not change in size do not require design approval, but still require a building permit.; Use the Guide to Village Permits because exemptions and approvals are project-specific..
+When in doubt, confirm with the local building department before starting work.